High School Testing

 ASVAB

-October 12 - PSAT/NMSQT
+October 11 - PSAT/NMSQT

 The PSAT/NMSQT is a standardized test that measures mathematics and evidence-based reading and writing.
 The test focuses on reasoning skills, knowledge, and comprehension.
 It is designed to promote college readiness while preparing students for college entrance assessments.
-Information about test content and format can be found on the College Board PSAT/NMSQT webpage.
+Information about test content and format can be found on the College Board PSAT/NMSQT webpage (https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10/inside-the-test/key-features).
 The PSAT/NMSQT is co-sponsored by the College Board and the National Merit Scholarship Corporation.
 While only students in grade 11 are eligible to compete for National Merit Scholarships, students in grade 10 who take the PSAT/NMSQT gain excellent practice for the PSAT/NMSQT in grade 11 and the SAT college entrance assessment.

-October 12 - SAT School Day
+October 11 - SAT School Day

-Robinson High School: 2022 SAT School Day Intent to Participate Form (https://forms.gle/8ErzhJywLpuYsTNX7)
+Robinson Secondary School: 2023 SAT School Day Intent to Participate Form (https://forms.gle/7zZ6N5LjpL3q5ERy9)

 Your student will need to use a @fcpsschools.net email account to access and complete this form.
 A translated version of the form content may be found on the SAT School Day Intent Form webpage (https://www.fcps.edu/node/43896).
 FCPS sites cannot accept walk-ins on the day of the exam.